yarendilara/Math-2024-25-Winter/Notebooks_EN/02_Analytic_Geometry/09_Basics_of_Tensor_Calculus/readme.md

 # 09_Basics_of_Tensor_Calculus
-i know this topic doeant have exercies so i wrote 3 questions( getting help by chatgpt) and the answers. and tried a little bit of coding the questions to get answers
+"I understand that this topic does not typically include exercises, so I have formulated three questions with their corresponding answers.
+To further enhance my understanding, I sought assistance from ChatGPT and incorporated some coding to calculate the answers.
+This approach allowed me to experiment with the concepts and gain a deeper insight into the material."